paragliding training center

 You may have to re-adjust screw #3 in order to achieve the correct idle speed.
 In the photo below screw #1 is the high speed jet screw adjustment. #2 is the low speed jet adjustment. #3 is the idle speed adjustment.

-The WB-37, like the WG-8, has midrange problems that causes engines to run rich -- and roughly.
-The carburetor can also be easily modified to give a better fuel/air mixture in the midrange.
+The WB-37, like the WG-8, has midrange problems that cause engines to run rich -- and roughly.
+The air/fuel mixture can be modified in the midrange to fix this problem.